bazelbuild/bazel/site/versions/master/docs/skylark/rules.md

 Actions take a set (which can be empty) of input files and generate a (non-empty) set of output files.
-The set of input and output files must be known during the analysis phase.
+The set of input and output files must be known during the [analysis phase](concepts.md#evaluation-model).
 It might depend on the value of attributes and information from dependencies, but it cannot depend on the result of the execution.
 For example, if your action runs the unzip command, you must specify which files you expect to be inflated (before running unzip).

 Actions are comparable to pure functions: They should depend only on the provided inputs, and avoid accessing computer information, username, clock, network, or I/O devices (except for reading inputs and writing outputs).
+This is important because the output will be cached and reused.

 **If an action generates a file that is not listed in its outputs**: This is fine, but the file will be ignored and cannot be used by other rules.